prov3ntus/bo3-dynamic-lights/README.md

 For the main `script_model`, you ***MUST*** have a `script_noteworthy` key with the value of `dyn_light_model`.

 You can use any models you like!
+Just make sure it has a bullet collision LOD set in APE!

 ### Step 4 - GSC & Zone